Hello World

 1. Listen to on a socket for HTTP requests.

-3. Make a response to that request.
+3. Stream a response back to the client.

 src/hello.clj